Skip to content

 Why VisualJJ?

-• You always see where your work sits in relation to main.
+• Where your work sits in relation to main — a change tree, always visible.

 Your repo stays Git.
-VisualJJ just gives you a version control UX that makes sense.
+VisualJJ just makes version control feel like it should.

 What VisualJJ does

-• Shows your change tree (commit graph) in a dedicated view.
+• Shows your change tree in a dedicated view.

-• Ship Now to push directly (useful for non-GitHub remotes or solo projects).
+• Ship Now to push directly to main (useful for solo projects or non-GitHub remotes).

 Quick start (60 seconds)

-1. Open a folder with a Git repository and enable VisualJJ for it.
+1. Open a folder with a Git repository.

 You’ve just done the basic loop: